dotslashluis/dNIAIS/README.md

 ## Why?

 I tend to hop between distributions because I like to test new features and experiment with them.
-I usually come back to Arch since it's the easiest *advanced* distribution that I can customize to my liking in most ways.
+I usually come back to Arch since it's the easiest minimalist distribution to install.

 By creating this repository I can simply install git on the Arch ISO, clone the repository and then run the scripts in order.